isabella232/enchannel-in-memory/README.md

 # Enchannel in memory

-Goal: Connect up an in-memory "kernel"
+Goal: Connect up an in-memory "kernel".
+This is largely for use in testing, though has applications as an in-memory JS kernel.

 * [ ] Investigate browser side [NEL](https://github.com/n-riesco/nel)
 * [ ] Investigate web worker as sandbox